 With the moist climate in Washington and Oregon, ventilation can limit or prevent condensation beneath the roof.
 Moisture damages the roof decking on the underside of the roof and may lead to rot in your home’s structure.
-Asphalt shingle manufacturers’ warranties often require minimum ventilation standards.
+Asphalt shingle manufacturers’ warranties often require minimum attic ventilation requirements.

-Ventilation does more than prevent moisture accumulation.
-It can also reduce interior attic temperatures in warm weather.
+Ventilation can also reduce attic temperatures in warm weather.
 This can make a difference in how hot a house gets during summer.
 Air circulation brings in cooler outside air and takes away the hot attic air.
 It’s naturally occurring air conditioning for your attic space and an energy-efficient way to keep your house cooler.

 Types of Ventilation